10435

 Chief of Marketing at Toggl

 Before we get into the content marketing part, let's start with some bad news.
 And the bad news is that the content marketing market is pretty mainstream these days.
-Everybody's doing content marketing which means that people are starting to feel a little bit tired about all the content out there.
+Everybody's doing content marketing, which means that people are starting to feel slightly tired of all the content.

 And to make matters worse big brands like Facebook are actively limiting your organic reach so that you have to pay more and more to reach your audience because Facebook's trying to make money.
 We understand that, but promotion is getting more expensive as well.